5.4 - Robot stopping functions

 1. Emergency Stop Mode: if the robot receives the stop command in this mode, it stops immediately, with no possibility of restarting it as long as it receives the signal;

-2. Gates Mode: the robot receives the signal from the interlocks, usually placed on the entrances to the robotic area.
-If the robot is stopped in Gates Mode, the robot can still be moved by means of the relevant handheld hand control but under safe conditions (operator in a safe position or at limited speed and by means of maintained action commands).
+2. Protective stop: the robot receives the signal from the interlocks (or a safety radar).
+If the robot is stopped in Protective Stop Mode, the robot can still be moved by means of the relevant handheld hand control but under safe conditions (operator in a safe position or at limited speed and by means of maintained action commands).

 In addition, any controller and/or handheld hand control with which the robot can be moved or cause a dangerous situation must be equipped with a manually operated emergency stop function that: